Akashdeepsingh98/arbitrary_stuff/README.md

 - Q1 - Find maximum subarray in an array in O(nlogn) time.
 - Q2 - Find maximum subarray in an array in O(n^2) time.
+- Q3 - Strassen's Matrix Multiplication in O(n^log7) time.
+It is a quick and dirty implementation and could not be optimized further.
+Plus inputs need to be n*n square matrices and n is a power of 2.
+Padding needs to be implemented if you want.